The great music of the Big Band Swing-Era

 Regionally, the Pete Wagner Orchestra and Lee’s Junction Big Band (both based in Cincinnati) and the Tom Daugherty Orchestra (based in Dayton) are good big bands, I just wish they would play more of the original arrangements of the big band swing-era.

 Nationally, several big bands tour and perform, to include the Count Basie Orchestra, the Tommy Dorsey Orchestra, the Glenn Miller Orchestra, and the Harry James Orchestra.
 These bands are sometimes called "ghost bands", in that they have the name of the original band, but whose band members are contemporary musicians.
-Much like the bands mentioned in the paragraph above, the music these bands play is often very "jazzy' and "mayonnaise & white bread".
+Much like the bands mentioned in the paragraph above, the music these bands play is often very "jazzy" and consists of a lot of "mayonnaise & white bread" type music.

 Jimmie Lunceford.
 The Jimmie Lunceford Orchestra was one of the top bands of the Big Band era.
 Lunceford’s Orchestra was very popular and entertaining, but in many respects, it is vastly under appreciated today.
 Lunceford had a formal background in music and was also a fine athlete and coach early in his career.